KDE/documentation-docs-kdenlive-org/exporting/render.rst

 Selected Zone
 -------------

 :guilabel:`Selected Zone` radio button selected, **Kdenlive** will only render that portion of the project which has a selected zone created for it.
-See :ref:`monitors`.
+See :ref:`ui-monitors`.

 Guide Zone